Ontario unlikely to balance budget by 2030 despite post-pandemic growth: report

 But the FAO said economic growth could be slower if public health measures and vaccinations fail to contain a resurgence of the virus.

+"The path to economic recovery in 2021 depends heavily on the success of the federal and provincial governments' plans for the COVID-19 vaccine distribution," the report said.

+"There are challenges related to the rise of variant COVID-19 cases, noncompliance with public health guidelines and vaccine hesitancy."

-The report also found that under current policies, the government won't balance its books by 2029-2030 as proposed in this year's budget.
+The report also found that under current policies, the Progressive Conservative government won't balance its books by 2029-2030 as proposed in this year's budget.

 The FAO said the budget didn't provide details on how the province would achieve the required $17.8 billion in permanent cost savings to reach that goal.